 Saint Andrew's Episcopal Church

-Right now we are adhering to the wishes of the diocese which means that we are not doing any in person ministries right now.
-We are however, still raising funds or supplies for those groups in our community that we serve.
+Right now we are adhering to the wishes of the diocese which means that we are only doing some in person ministries.
+We are however, still raising funds and supplies for those groups in our community that we serve.
 As we all know the pandemic has definitely changed the way we all do things right now, but it doesn't mean that we won't get back to our old ways when the health of all is much more secure.
 Please check back frequently to see what things may be up and running as we would like them to!

 GRANTS TO FIGHT THE EFFECTS OF POVERTY IN HART COUNTY